-Author Archives: William L. Andersen, Esq.
+Author Archives: William L. Anderson, Esq.

 This article provides a high level overview of the The Fair Credit Reporting Act, including its statutory authority and the goals of the Act.
 The article examines what steps a furnisher of information, like a bank, credit union, or credit … Read Full Post

 When OSHA issues a citation to employers for a workplace safety violation, the citation lists a proposed penalty.
 Much like a speeding ticket, the employer is not required to pay the penalty immediately and can contest the citation on a … Read Full Post

 New Florida Statute Provides Lenders With A Remedy In A Foreclosure Proceeding Against Borrowers Who Declare Bankruptcy

 Effective October 2018, lenders have a new remedy in a foreclosure proceeding to expedite the final resolution of the proceeding.
 Section 702.12, Florida Statutes creates a presumption in favor of the lender that the borrower waived any defense to a … Read Full Post